Rahul-bista/Demo/README.md

 # Git commit -m (message)
 git commit to commit the added changes and -m is for the message you want to show what the changes are for

+# Git push
+git push to post it in a live server where i.e where is repo is stored.